 or In Temporary Living Situations

 Students living in temporary living situations have specific education rights by federal law and are often eligible for additional support in schools.
 Once a student is determined eligible, that student receives services (including free lunch) for the entire school year, even if they become permanently housed.
-Public schools enrolled more than 1 million homeless students in the 2010-2011 school year across the country.
 Eligible living situations include:

 - Emergency shelter or transitional housing

 - Shared housing with others due to loss of housing, economic hardship or another, similar reason.
 Sometimes called “doubled up”